LinnStrument Frequently Asked Questions

 2) If using USB output, try reducing the density of sent MIDI messages.
 Go to this page and search for "USB MIDI Data Reduction".

-3) If you're using a USB hub, try connecting directly to the computer's USB port.
-Also, try all of the computer's USB ports because often some ports are given higher priority than others.
+3) If you're using a USB hub, try connecting directly to the computer's USB port because the hub may be limiting the volume of MIDI data.
+Also, try all of the computer's USB ports because often some ports may be given higher priority than others.

 4) Change 'Per-Split Settings > Loudness/Z' from Poly Pressure to Channel Pressure.
 This will send only one continuous stream for pressure regardless of how many notes are held.